phac-nml/nf-sequenoscope/README.md

 # nf-sequenoscope

-The Nextflow wrapper for this pipeline serves as a critical tool for bioinformatics workflows, especially in the context of ONT adaptive-sampling sequencing.
-The adaptive sampling technique, where sequencing efforts are dynamically focused on target DNA or RNA molecules, generates unique challenges in data management and interpretation.
-This pipeline addresses these through its three specialized modules:
+This Nextflow wrapper extends Sequenoscope for high-throughput environments, enabling the parallel processing of multiple sequencing runs at scale.
+While adaptive sampling creates unique challenges in data management, this pipeline automates the orchestration across three specialized modules, ensuring consistent and reproducible interpretation across large-scale datasets.
+This pipeline addresses these through three specialized modules, using automated logic to detect and trigger the correct execution path based on your specific parameter inputs:

 ## Analyze Module